udaysankar01/Simple-SLAM/README.md

    - Estimation of rotation and translation from the Essential Matrix.

 4. **Triangulation:**
-   - Triangulation of 3D points from the matched features.
+   - Triangulation of 3D points using Direct Linear Transform (DLT).

 ## Installation